 The Master of Science (MS) Degree in Psychology provides advanced education in psychology and prepares students for doctoral programs in experimental psychology, clinical psychology or closely related fields such as neuroscience, cognitive science, and behavior analysis.
+The program also provides opportunities for clinical training in the field of applied behavior analysis in the Behavior Education Assessment and Research Center.
 This program provides:

 - research experience in a variety of areas of psychology